*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 So here it is, we’ve come to the end of Aladdin at last.
 I think for now I’m going to stop focusing on one film at a time and simply write about individual Disney songs from different films.

 At the conclusion of the reprise of “Prince Ali”, Aladdin, Abu and the magic carpet were whisked away to the ends of the Earth via a palace tower turned rocket.
 There, lost in the frozen wilderness, Aladdin finally comes to understand that a lot of this happened because he didn’t tell Jasmine the truth about who he really was.
-Vowing to set things right, he and Abu free the magic carpet from underneath the tower (which nearly crushes them in the process) and begins the race back to Agrabah.
+Vowing to set things right, he and Abu free the magic carpet from underneath the tower (which nearly crushes them in the process) and begin the race back to Agrabah.

 And speaking of Agrabah, it seems that Jafar has been thoroughly enjoying himself.
 The elephant throne has been replaced by a cobra.
 The room itself is filled with huge piles of treasure; Jasmine is wearing a red version of her usual outfit (while chained) and Iago is having the time of his life stuffing the Sultan’s face with crackers (Iago had hated how the Sultan always made him eat crackers).